SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 1. What is Ncameo? - Ncameo supplies solutions for digital transformation in logistics, business operations, public sector, e-commerce and collaboration tools.
 2. What are their services? - They offer pre-built application that do not require coding from the client's side.
-The clients can drag and drop components to create custom applications and
+The clients can drag and drop components to create custom applications.
 3. What are my expectations to them regarding Systems Modeling? - Since Ncameo creates templates, not complete custom solutions, I would expect them to put quite a lot of effort into modeling the various different use cases in a detailed way, because they need to ensure that the components are